Our process for the perfect corporate video

 • Is there talent (models or actors) or props to organise?

-Finally, to make sure we’re all on the same page, we email out a combined call sheet/run sheet with all contact details and the plan for the day.
+To make sure we’re all on the same page, we email you a combined call sheet/run sheet with contact details and the plan for the day.

 Editing pre-production

-If your video is narrated, we have the voiceover recorded
+• If your video is narrated, we have the voiceover recorded before we start the edit.

 4. Filming your video